Work on that and we will be addiction free.

 Using the Fabulous app is certainly very helpful when it comes to working on habits.
 I love working on habits that are good habits that can potential he replace bad habits.
 So I’ll leave you with this: what are the good habits you want to start enjoying, and pick one.
 And then while you’re implying that have it while you are developing a routine of continually practicing that good habit, make sure that your phone is not part of that habit.
 So you’ll be replacing a bad habit with a good habit.
 Then take another activity that you love and do the same thing .
 One activity or habit at a time

-- How do I keep from checking my phone throughout the night?
-Any tips?
+- How do you keep yourself from continuously checking your phone through the day?